North Narrabeen

 North Narrabeen is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population of the North Narrabeen statistical area (Lv2) is around 6,104.
-This figure reflects a growth of 88 people since the 2021 Census, which reported a population of 6,016.
-The increase was inferred from AreaSearch's estimation of the resident population at 6,060 in Jun 2024, based on ABS ERP data release and validation of two new addresses since the Census date.
-This results in a population density ratio of 2,431 persons per square kilometer, placing North Narrabeen (SA2) in the upper quartile nationally according to AreaSearch assessments.
-Over the past decade, North Narrabeen has shown resilient growth with a compound annual growth rate of 0.8%, outperforming its SA3 area.
+As of Feb 2026, the estimated population of North Narrabeen is around 6,139, reflecting an increase of 123 people since the 2021 Census.
+This growth was inferred from AreaSearch's resident population estimate of 6,060 in Jun 2024 and four new addresses validated subsequently.
+The current density ratio is 2,445 persons per square kilometer, placing North Narrabeen in the upper quartile nationally according to AreaSearch assessments.
+Over the past decade, ending Feb 2026, North Narrabeen's population grew at a compound annual rate of 0.8%, outpacing its SA3 area.
 Overseas migration contributed approximately 75% of overall population gains during recent periods.
+For projections until 2041, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for covered areas and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for uncovered areas.

 Frequently Asked Questions - Population